-4 We remind registered advisers of their obligations to ensure fairness in allocating investment opportunities among their clients.
-An adviser must establish, maintain and apply policies and procedures that provide reasonable assurance that the firm and each individual acting on its behalf fairly allocates investment opportunities among its clients.
-If the adviser allocates investment opportunities among its clients, the firm's fairness settlement trades, the dealer sometimes receives allocation information from the buy-side manager based only on the number of custodians holding institutional investors' assets instead of on the actual underlying institutional client accounts managed by the buy-side manager.

-- (c) The dealer reports and confirms the trade details to the buy-side manager and clearing agency.
+- counterparty).
+Similarly, a registered adviser or other buy-side manager is required to report trade details and provide settlement instructions to its custodian.
+The parties must agree on trade details-sometimes referred to as trade data elements as soon as possible so that errors and discrepancies in the trades can be discovered early in the clearing and settlement process. - (3) Matching process Verifying the trade data elements is necessary to match a trade executed on behalf of or with an institutional investor.
+Matching occurs when the relevant parties to the trade have, after verifying the trade data elements, reconciled or agreed to the details of the trade.
+Matching also requires that any custodian holding the institutional investor's assets be in a position to affirm the trade so that the trade can be ready for the clearing and settlement process through the facilities of the clearing agency.
+To illustrate, trade matching usually includes these following activities: - (a) The registered dealer notifies the buy-side manager that the trade was executed. - (b) The buy-side manager advises the dealer and any custodian(s) how the securities traded are to be allocated among the underlying institutional client accounts managed by the buy-side manager.
+For so-called block settlement trades, the dealer sometimes receives allocation information from the buy-side manager based only on the number of custodians holding institutional investors' assets instead of on the actual underlying institutional client accounts managed by the buy-side manager. - (c) The dealer reports and confirms the trade details to the buy-side manager and clearing agency.
 The trade details required to be confirmed for matching, clearing and settlement purposes are generally similar to the information required in the customer trade confirmation delivered pursuant to securities legislation or self-regulatory organization (SRO) rules.5 - (d) The custodian or custodians of the assets of the institutional investor verify the trade details and settlement instructions against available securities or funds held for the institutional investor.
 After trade details are agreed, the buy-side manager instructs the custodian(s) to release funds and/or securities to the dealer through the facilities of the clearing agency. - (4) Clearing and settlement The clearing of a trade begins after the execution of the trade.
-After matching is completed, clearing will involve the calculation of the mutual obligations of participants for the exchange of securities and money- a process which generally occurs within the facilities of a clearing agency.
+After matching is completed, clearing will involve the calculation of the mutual obligations of participants for the exchange of securities and money-a process which generally occurs within the facilities of a clearing agency.
 The settlement of a trade is the moment when the securities are transferred finally and irrevocably from one participant to another in exchange for a corresponding transfer of money.
-In the context of settlement of a trade through the facilities of a clearing agency, often acting as central counterparty, settlement will be the discharge of obligations in respect of funds or securities, computed on a net basis, between and among the clearing agency and its participants.
-Through the operation of novation and set-off in law or by contract, the clearing agency becomes a counterparty to each trade so that the mutual obligation to settle the trade is between the clearing agency and each participant.
+In the context of settlement of a trade through the facilities of a clearing agency, often acting as central counterparty, settlement will be the discharge of